daletalley/employee-tracker/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Run `npm install` to install necessary dependencies.
+2. Run `npm install` to install the necessary dependencies.
 3. Set up a MySQL database and update the `.env` file with your MySQL credentials.

 ## Usage

-1. To start the application, run `node server.js` in your terminal.
+1. To start the application, run `npm start` in your terminal.
 2. Use the command-line prompts to navigate through the application.
 3. Choose from various options to view, add, update, or delete information in the database.